openzfs/openzfs-docs/docs/Getting Started/Fedora.rst

 --------------------

-In addition to the primary *zfs* repository a *zfs-testing* repository is available.
+In addition to the primary *zfs* repository a *zfs-testing* repository is available for Fedora 31 or older.
 This repository, which is disabled by default, contains the latest version of ZFS on Linux which is under active development.
 These packages are made available in order to get feedback from users regarding the functionality and stability of upcoming releases.
 These